aishvaryakrishnan/CrimeBuzz/README.md

 Twitter API: to get tweets with deatils such as location, time, picture(if any) with our hashtag

 This would help create awareness in people when they visit areas that are crime-prone.
-We also added open data for SF county to give user confidence in areas where residents are not exposed to this awesome app for social good
+We also added open data for SF county.

 Future Work: Alerting user based whenever he/she enters where crime rate is high Tap screen feature to call 911 in two hard knocks on phone